anko98/portfolio/projects.md

 [Home](https://anko98.github.io/portfolio/) | [Projects](https://anko98.github.io/portfolio/projects)

-Code to all my projects is in the projects_code folder :)
+Code to all my projects is in /projects_code :)

 ### Comparative Analysis of Sentiment and Emotion Prediction Models in Context of Covid-19 Conspiracy Theories